ibm-cloud-architecture/refarch-cloudnative/README.md

 Please follow the instruction in [microservices-netflix-eureka](https://github.com/ibm-cloud-architecture/microservices-netflix-eureka) repository to deploy Eureka to Bluemix.

 Please follow the instruction in [microservices-netflix-zuul]( https://github.com/ibm-cloud-architecture/microservices-netflix-zuul) repository to deploy Zuul to Bluemix.

+## Building External Facing Microservices with Cloud Foundry and API Connect

 ### Step 5:  Setup your API Connect Gateway